Preview: Conagra Brands's Earnings - Benzinga

 Stock Performance

 Shares of Conagra Brands were trading at $34.1 as of April 05.
-Over the last 52-week period, shares are down 8.26%.
-Given that these returns are generally negative, long-term shareholders are likely upset going into this earnings release.
+Over the last 52-week period, shares are down 7.77%.
+Given that these returns are generally negative, long-term shareholders are likely unhappy going into this earnings release.

 If you want to track all upcoming earnings announcements, check out our Earnings Calendar here